Flow induced by the rotation of two circular cylinders in a viscous fluid: Part II: Co-rotating cylinders

-Figure \ref{Fig_Corot} shows numerical solutions of the co-rotating problem with $\varepsilon=0.01$ for three different conditions on the outer boundary $r=R_{0} (=10)$:(a,d) no-slip; (b,e) stress-free; and (c,f) with the boundary condition $v_{\theta}= -k(\varepsilon)/R_{0}$ (with $k(0.01)$ derived from the \cite{W95} solution -- see figure \ref{uW}(c)).
+Figure \ref{Fig_Corot} shows numerical solutions of the co-rotating problem with $\varepsilon=0.01$ for three different conditions on the outer boundary $r=R_{0} (=10)$:(a,\,d) no-slip; (b,\,e) stress-free; and (c,\,f) with the boundary condition $v_{\theta}= -k(\varepsilon)/R_{0}$ [with $k(0.01)$ derived from the Watson solution -- see figure \ref{uW}(c)].
 Figure \ref{Fig_Cross} shows corresponding plots of the axial velocity distributions $v(x,0)$ ($2<x<10$) and $u(0,y)\, (-10<y<10)$.
-The Watson solution shows the expected $r^{-1}$ behaviour in both plots, and the no-slip solution comes quite close to this.
+The Watson solution shows the expected $r^{-1}$ behaviour in both plots [as evident also in Figure 18(b)], and the no-slip solution comes quite close to this.

-The stress-free solution is very different; it shows behaviour close to rigid-body rotation, as in the solution originally found by \cite{J22}.
-Here we may compare the situation with steady circular Couette flow between coaxial rotating cylinders with no slip on the inner cylinder $r=a$ and with the stress-free condition $d[v_{\theta}(r)/r]/dr=0$ on the outer cylinder $r=b$; the solution is rigid body rotation no matter how large $b/a$ may be!
+The stress-free solution is very different; it shows behaviour close to rigid-body rotation in the far field, as in the solution originally found by Jeffery (1922)\cite{J22}.
+Here again we may compare the situation with the model problem introduced in \S 6: with the stress-free condition [scenario (i)] on the outer cylinder $r=R_{0}$; the steady solution in that case is rigid body rotation no matter how large $R_{0}$ may be.